-If Model S is equipped with the cold weather option, washer nozzles have de-icers that turn on whenever the ambient temperature nears freezing, or when you turn on the heated wipers (Controls > Cold Weather > Heated Wipers).
-The washer de-icers turn off when the heated wipers turn off (after 15 minutes). provided the temperature is warm enough to prevent freezing.
+If Model S is equipped with the optional cold weather package, washer nozzles have deicers that turn on whenever the ambient temperature nears freezing, or when you turn on the heated wipers (Controls > Cold Weather > Heated Wipers).
+The washer deicers turn off when the heated wipers turn off (after 15 minutes), provided the temperature is warm enough to prevent freezing.